-General Honors are based soley on GPA, and are determined in the few days between the end of exam period and graduation day.
-General honors are the ONLY type of honors to appear on a student's diploma.
+General Honors is based solely on GPA, and will be determined upon completion of final exams and before graduation day.
+General Honors is the ONLY type of honors to appear on a student's diploma.
 The general honors status also appears on the student's permanent transcript.
 There is no application required for General Honors.

 Final Honors Decision